-Self-drive holiday in Ireland: Freedom on the Green Island is written by Naja Mammen Nielsen.
+Self-drive holiday in Ireland: Freedom on the Green Island is written by Well Mammen Nielsen.

 Experience Ireland at your own pace

-Ireland has unimaginable amounts of beautiful scenery.
+Ireland has unimaginable amounts of beautiful nature.
 But the distances can be great and the public transport can be a challenge if you want to get to the more isolated areas.
-It is therefore worth considering renting a car and driving yourself.
+It is therefore worth considering a self-drive car holiday in Ireland.

 With a rented car, you have the freedom to stop where it suits you and let chance guide you around.
-Drive along the many small and coastal roads over the curved green landscapes and make stops in the small cozy villages away from the main road.
+Drive along the many small roads and coastal roads over the hilly green landscapes and make stops in the small cozy villages away from the main road.

 Here you can experience “the real Ireland” in one of the small pubs, where there is plenty of opportunity to exchange stories with the locals over a dark Guinness and socializing.
 Irish stew.

 We have put together a range of great tips for your self-drive holiday in Ireland.

 Remember to keep left your self-drive holiday in Ireland